-There are a few myths and updated facts circulating online about the newest CPA exam, so let’s set the record straight.
+There are a few myths and updated facts circulating online about the newest CPA exam, so let’s set the record straight!

-6 facts about CPA Evolution
+6 facts about the CPA exam

 1. Students can change disciplines at any point.

-The updated CPA Exam requires candidates to pass three core sections and one discipline section.
+The CPA exam requires candidates to pass three core sections and one discipline section.
 Exam candidates can select from the following three discipline exam options: Business Analysis and Reporting (BAR), Information Systems and Controls (ISC) or Tax Compliance and Planning (TCP).
 If you’re scheduled to take a particular discipline exam and then decide to change to a different subject, you absolutely can.

 1. Technology, digital acumen and data analytics are now core components across all sections.